ridhid/postgres-toolkit/README.md

 Roadmap:
 ###

-1. First steps...
+1. First steps.
+  * User stories:
+    - As postgres administrator i want to know which activities are going right now.
+    - As postgres administrator i want to konw wich datatabase are in database.
+  * Features sketch:
+    - list of activities
+    - backend duration for list of activities
+    - filter list of activities by database
+    - sorting list of activities by duration
+    - list of databases
+    - show database size
+    - live refresh
+    - autorization
+2. Nest steps.
   - databases
-    - sizes
-    - list of tables
+    - checkout to table list
+    - show circle diagram by space
   - tables
     - sizes
     - locks
     - active queries
     - indexes
+    - checkout to list of indexes
+  - indexes
     - sizes
     - usage
     - code
+    - filter by table
   - activities
-    - current
-    - durations
     - control (pg_terminate_backend)
   - locks
     - reasons of locks
+    - kill the query, which is the reason of locking
   - vacuum
     - statistics
   - queries
     - plans
     - explain
   - helps